da4ml: Distributed Arithmetic for Real-time Neural Networks on FPGAs: Experiments

 \subsection{Comparison to Other Methods}

 While this work focuses on distributed arithmetic optimization for CMVM operations in FPGA-based neural networks, alternative methods exist for implementing machine learning-based models on FPGAs.
 In this section, we briefly compare neural networks optimized with \texttt{da4ml} to other methods.
-We show the comparasion in Table~\ref{tab:compare}, where we compare the performance of the networks shown in earlier sections against other state-of-the-art methods.
+We show the comparison in Table~\ref{tab:compare}, where we compare the performance of the networks shown in earlier sections against other state-of-the-art methods.
+To make a more holistic comparison, we include another variant of the high-level feature jet tagging task, marked as ``CERN Box'', which has different pre-processing and has more noisy inputs compared to the one shown in earlier sections~\cite{neuralut-assemble}.